EnHackathon/EnHackathon.github.io/_posts/2019-12-11-CallumWard.md

   CSS specification for resolving positions and locations of elements on a canvas, used by `toga` for styling applications

-- [`voc`](https://github.com/beeware/voc): an implementation of the Python runtime in Java (like the one written in C for CPython) allowing Python to compile and run on the JVM, enabling Android native apps
+- [`voc`](https://github.com/beeware/voc): a transpiler which converts Python bytecode allowing Python to be compiled into Java bytecode and run on the JVM, enabling Android native apps

 - [`batavia`](https://github.com/beeware/batavia): an implementation of the
-  Python runtime in Javascript, enabling Python to run on the browser and over `node.js`
+  Python virtual machine in Javascript, enabling Python bytecode to run on the browser or over `node.js`

 The one which is most obviously approachable starting from a background of just Python (as opposed to native widget libraries like Cocoa, GTK+, or Java and